 On the grounds of persistence alone, Jessica Lange would deserve applause for returning to the role of Blanche in “A Streetcar Named Desire.”
-Nearly five years ago she made her Broadway debut in the same part, was mostly panned --- though not by Variety --- and chose to come to London in a different production to see whether she might at last ride a “Streetcar” named success.
+Nearly five years ago she made her Broadway debut in the same part, was mostly panned — though not by Variety — and chose to come to London in a different production to see whether she might at last ride a “Streetcar” named success.
 Has she managed that?
 Peter Hall’s staging prompts a qualified yes, though about Lange’s performance I have few qualifications.
 Hers is a touching, truthful, at times almost scarily open Blanche, as full of contradictions as Tennessee Williams’ play itself.